annleefores/cruddur/journal/week0.md

 **Create Role**

 - From IAM left pane select roles.
-- When creating a new role choose AWS Services and EC2 for now.
+- For the time being, select AWS Services and EC2 when creating a new role.
 - Select _AdministratorAccess_ policy (gives all admin access)

 ![IAM roles](media/week0/iam-roles.png)